susanemcg/DigitalSecurityForJournalists/the_technology/beyond_the_exchange.md

 ### Understanding Email

-Thinking of messages sent over as postcards and those sent via as letters in envelopes is actually a fairly good analogy for how your information is and isn’t exposed when you’re actively sending messages to and from a website.
+Thinking of messages sent over `http` as postcards and those sent via `https` as letters in envelopes is actually a fairly good analogy for how your information is and isn’t exposed when you’re actively sending messages to and from a website.
 But what about after that exchange has ended?
 At